AustinCodingAcademy/alumni-gitbook/home.md

 * Monday, August 5 - 6:00-7:30pm
 * Monday, August 12 - 6:00-7:30pm

-If you prefer email or can't make it to office hours, you can reach me at <dana@austincodingacademy.com>.
+If you prefer email or can't make it to office hours, you can reach me at <dana@austincodingacademy.com> or `@dana.wen` on RocketChat.
+I'll respond within a day or two.

 {% include "./includes/footer.md" %}